QuestBridge & Yale. Affordable. For Everyone.

 Applicants who rank Yale as a college choice in the QuestBridge National College Match are considered for a “match” with Yale.
 Applicants who match are notified in early December with an offer of admission and a financial aid award with a $0 parent contribution.
 Unlike many other QuestBridge partner colleges, all admissions offers from Yale are non-binding.
 If a student is a match with Yale, she/he will have until May 1 to respond to the offer of admission and may still apply to other schools as a regular decision applicant.

-Applicants who rank Yale but do not match with Yale are automatically moved into Yale’s regular decision application pool, unless they match with a binding partner college.
-Applications from students who match with binding partner colleges are automatically withdrawn.
+Applicants who rank Yale but do not match with Yale are automatically moved into Yale’s regular decision application pool, unless they match with a binding partner college, in which case their applications are automatically withdrawn.
 Students who match with non-binding partner colleges have the option to have their applications withdrawn or moved into Yale’s regular decision application pool.
 Applicants who remain in the regular decision application pool will need to submit the QuestBridge Midyear Report when first semester grades become available.

 Finalists who do not participate in the National College Match (i.e. do not rank any colleges) may apply to Yale in the single-choice early action program.
 To have your QuestBridge application considered for early action at Yale, please email firstname.lastname@example.org from the email address listed on your QuestBridge application by November 1.
 Please include your QuestBridge ID number and the following text: “I would like to share my QuestBridge National College Match Application with Yale for consideration in Yale’s single-choice early action program.
 I have reviewed the policies outlined at admissions.yale.edu/single-choice-early-action.
 I will neither rank any colleges for the QuestBridge National College Match, nor submit any early action or early decision applications to other colleges or universities that would violate Yale’s single-choice early action policy.”
 You will receive a response confirming your request, and a separate invitation to activate your Yale Admissions Status portal on or around November 1.